nmearl/wsp-hubbles-law/day_two/expanding-universe.md

 - $ d $ is the distance to the galaxy.

 This groundbreaking discovery led to the understanding that the universe is expanding, providing strong evidence for the Big Bang theory and fundamentally altering our conception of the cosmos.

+By measuring the redshift of many galaxies and determining their distances (using standard candles like Cepheid variables or Type Ia supernovae), astronomers can calculate the Hubble parameter.
+This value gives us insight into the age, size, and fate of the universe.

 ```{figure} https://c02.purpledshub.com/uploads/sites/48/2022/03/universe-expansion-3c06d8c.jpg?w=1880&webp=1
 The expanding universe.
 Credit: BBC.